sherpa/sherpa/README.md

 Notice that section [1b](#1b-starting-from-scratch). only provides instructions on how to install a minimal Anaconda-powered environment, not the full Anaconda distribution.

-The Sherpa 4.8.1 release - which is the latest binary release - is only compatible with Python 2.7.
-The 4.8.2 release is planned to include support for Python 3.5.
+The Sherpa 4.8.2  release - which is the latest binary release - is compatible with Python 2.7 and for the first time with Python 3.5 (Beta).

 ### 1a.
 Anaconda